 3. Building Personal AI Workflows for Recurring Tasks

-Every knowledge worker has a set of tasks they do repeatedly: weekly reports, client status updates, meeting summaries, competitive analysis, literature reviews.
-High-productivity professionals build AI workflows for these recurring tasks rather than re-explaining them from scratch each time.
+Every knowledge worker has recurring tasks: weekly reports, client status updates, meeting summaries, competitive analysis, literature reviews.
+High-productivity professionals build AI workflows for these tasks rather than re-explaining them from scratch each time.

 4. Separating Generation from Editing

-Writing is one of the highest-leverage areas for AI productivity, but most professionals do not use AI writing assistance in the most productive way.
-They try to co-write with AI in real time — writing a sentence, asking AI to improve it, writing another, and so on.
+Most professionals don't use AI writing assistance in the most productive way.
+They try to co-write with AI in real time — writing a sentence, asking AI to improve it, writing another.
 This is inefficient and produces fragmented output.

 5. Closing the Feedback Loop